Mithilesh-V/Thiran-2023/README.md

 ---

 #### 13. STAR OF THIRAN
 >Winner?...
-Oh runner? then lace up for the finale.
+Oh runner?
+Then lace up for the finale.
 Showcase your skills and test your limits in this event to become the winner of winners and get titled as 'Star of Thiran'.
 Do take the chance to prove your ability and claim your place in the running history!
 >
 >**TEAM SIZE :**
 >>**Round 1 :** 1